-- Decrease PMS Symptoms – Regular exercises might help in reducing Premenstrual Syndrome [PMS].
-Some researchers say that aerobic exercises can help improve PMS symptoms and help you feel better physically, mentally, and emotionally.
+- Decrease PMS Symptoms – Regular exercises might help reduce Premenstrual Syndrome [PMS].
+Some researchers say aerobic exercises can help improve PMS symptoms and help you feel better physically, mentally, and emotionally.

-- Walking or other forms of light cardio – You can do light walking or any other form of light cardio exercises such as slow aerobics.
+- Walking or other forms of light cardio – You can do light walking or any other light cardio exercise such as slow aerobics.
 It says that your lungs function better towards the end of your cycle, so you can keep this type of exercise towards the end.

 - Light strength training – There might be a potential to increase strength in women during this time.
 So, doing light strength training periods might prove to be beneficial.

 - Yoga/Stretching – It can be helpful to practice light yoga or basic stretching during your periods.
-Practicing light yoga during periods might help in relaxing your body, toning your muscles, and developing flexibility and agility.
-It is likely to reduce symptoms such as cramping, muscular fatigue, or breast tenderness.
+Practising light yoga during periods might help relax your body, ton your muscles, and develop flexibility and agility.
+It will likely reduce symptoms such as cramping, muscular fatigue, or breast tenderness.

 - Exercising for a longer duration – Always avoid doing exercises for a prolonged time during your periods.
-After all, your body needs some relaxation at the time of periods.
+After all, your body needs some relaxation during the time periods.
 It is that time of the month to take things a bit slow compared to other times.